7 Best Job Titles for Entry-Level Digital Marketers

 As I learned more about digital marketing jobs and continued to move up the ladder, I felt like I’d stumbled on a few secrets:

 - Tech companies need digital marketers.
 Even with all the technical talent in the world, startups can’t grow without people who can communicate their products to customers.

-- Marketing jobs make it possible for you to work in tech even if you don’t want to be a designer or developer.
+- Marketing jobs give you a skill set that make it possible for you to work in tech even if you don’t want to be a designer or developer.

-- There are plenty of entry-level marketing jobs that make the tech world accessible to newcomers.
+- There are plenty of entry-level digital marketing jobs that make the tech world accessible to newcomers.